 UPDATED: Daycares are starting to reopen, but that does not necessarily mean you will be in a position to return to work from a pregnancy or parental leave.
 Sarah Rostom outlines the job-protected leaves available to employees who cannot return to work from pregnancy or parental leave due to COVID-19.

 The prime minister recently announced he would work with the provinces to make sure all workers had access to ten paid sick days.
-Erin Moores tells us why paid sick leave is about much more than just being able to pay your bills.
+In this post, we discuss why paid sick leave is about much more than just being able to pay your bills.

 From students to seniors, many across Canada are struggling with the financial impact of the coronavirus.
 Mariam Moktar takes us through the various COVID-19 income support benefits currently available in Ontario.